-During the year, the Corporation received nearly \$4.0 million in its General Fund from State appropriations.
-These revenues were used to pay \$4.1 million in general and administrative expenditures.
-This resulted in a decrease of \$53 thousand in the General Fund balance.
-The Corporation also received \$375.3 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$591 thousand in investment income on its Capital Reserve Account and other Debt Service Accounts within the Debt Service Fund.
-The Corporation also paid and received \$23 million and \$900 thousand respectively, on its interest rate exchange agreements.
+During the year, the Corporation received \$1.3 million in its General Fund from State appropriations and earned \$46 thousand in investment income on funds in the Operating Account within the General Fund.
+These revenues were used to pay \$2.3 million in general and administrative expenditures.
+This resulted in a decrease of \$986 thousand in the General Fund balance.
+The Corporation also received \$423.5 million in its Debt Service Fund from State appropriations for payment of debt service on its outstanding bonds and earned \$3.3 million in investment income on funds in its Capital Reserve Accounts and Debt Service Accounts within the Debt Service Fund.
+The Corporation also paid and received \$11.8 million and \$5.2 million, respectively, on its interest rate exchange agreements.